How Do I Set Up an Estate Plan in Nevada?

 How to Create an Estate Plan

-The first step in creating an estate plan is finding an estate planning lawyer that can accurately manage and handle your case.
+The first step in creating an estate plan is finding a Las Vegas estate planning lawyer that can accurately manage and handle your case.
 Getting legal counsel for any formal document creation or process like estate planning can ensure that any formal legal stipulations are accounted for and worked into your plan.
 Also, finding legal counsel to aid in the creation of your estate plan ensures that any questions regarding the legality of your plan can be answered, making the probate process easier for your beneficiaries.
 The most important steps in the estate planning process include:

 - Establishing a healthcare agent.
 In the event that you become seriously injured or ill and are unable to make decisions regarding your health, your determined healthcare agent is tasked with making those decisions on your behalf.
 As part of the estate planning process, assigning a healthcare agent is crucial to ensuring that your agency is reinforced at a time when you may not have the ability to speak for yourself.
 This process is legally referred to as the Medical Power of Attorney and is one of the responsibilities entrusted to a healthcare agent.